Now, the Pentagon, the Pentagon is denying that they ignored the warnings of Abel Danger.

 It's pretty much open.

-I mean, you uh question or comment, feel free.
+I mean, you have a question or comment, feel free.

 We'll love to talk to you about whatever.

-So we had we had the uh the news earlier in the week uh in the Washington Post that the uh the Democrats basically says nothing we can do about this Roberts guy that's got 70 votes, uh not worth spending the political capital the next day,
+So we had the news earlier in the week in the Washington Post that the Democrats basically said, nothing we can do about this Roberts guy.

-This guy's horrible as rotten ever since, ever since newspapers, Boston Globe, Washington Post, New York Times have been filled with stories uh replete with warning flags, red flags about the danger posed by this Neanderthal, this racist, this bigot, this anti-Semite, uh John uh Roberts.
+And ever since, ever since, newspapers, Boston Globe, Washington Post, New York Times have been filled with stories replete with warning flags, red flags about the danger posed by this Neanderthal, this racist, this bigot, this anti-Semite, John Roberts.

-And today, the Washington Post has a piece headlined, Roberts Resisted Women's Rights.
+And today, the Washington Post has a piece, headline, Roberts Resisted Women's Rights, 1982, 86 Memos Details Skepticism.

 It is hilarious.